omnine/kbs/oidc/README.md

-# OpenID Connect
+# DualShield OpenID Connect

 The configuration with OIDC protocol can be very complicated.
-DualShield provides huge options you can fine grain.
-On the other end, it looks haunting.
+DualShield seems to have implemented a fully a  fully comprehensive OIDC, as it provides huge options you can tune.
+On the other end, it looks a bit haunting.
 Let us look at some basic configurations which may cover most normal applications.

 ## Redirect URI